 While exploring visual elements I was also crafting an animation language that could be used going forward to offer a dynamic and energetic feeling to the lessons without getting in the users way.
 Since we wanted them to be able to learn easily but also have a smooth experience.
 The animation revolved around forward motion and used cues that would help them more easily process data and understand when they've reached new sections.
 This meant adding subtle animations to UI as well as whole page transitions.

 To make user navigation easier we began exploring sidebar navigation that would give students the ability to move back and forth between content more easily.
 This prompted many overall navigation explorations, animation explorations, and also influenced a lot of smaller unification efforts including the way that we show progress, animate content, and scale across different viewports.

 Mobile Exploration with Navigation

 To increase the brand presence, humanity, and aesthetic of the platform, we came to the conclusion that there would need to be more elements of photography to use.
 From there I began sifting through current photography and outlining the points of separation in order to narrow down the most successful ideas to move forward with.
 After that I began coordinating with instructors and a photographer to begin shooting new photography assets.
 I art directed, produced, and organized three days worth of photoshoots to provide assets for several different course types to be used in the future iterations of the website, learning platform, and marketing materials.
+All the shots are candid, we worked to capture real moments within the classroom.
 Here are a handfull of samples: